January 11, 2018 at 11:14 am #5968

 melancholic haphazardness of everyday life).

 Emerging from these reflections on the fall of man, the telos of man over the two thousand years since the Pre-Socratics, is a picture of the being for whom his being is in question.
 What emerges is a portrait revealed by Aristotle, Kant, Freud, Heidegger, and possibly Wittgenstein amongst others.
 A portrait that is revealed in a dark clearing by a flash of lightning.
 A portrait that appears to be awaiting a figure like Diogenes to pass by with a steadily burning lantern or awaiting a Platonic sun to rise and gather everything into being and mark out the boundaries of a time-space in the eastern morning, the western evening, the northern bear and the southern boundary stone laid by Zeus.
 The Platonic sun is a time allotting time according to Heidegger and creates the dimensions of time of having been, being now and coming to be which in turn structures our cosmic understanding of the darkness and lightning and the Ecclesiastical anthropomorphic time for every purpose under heaven.
 A heaven arching over Dike, the Erinyes, Moira and the guardians in waiting.

 Returning to the modern world, Heidegger and Fink together ask the world exploring question “Where is the time that is being referred to when someone says the time is 12 o clock”.
 With this question “where?” we seem to find ourselves at the boundaries of what can be said of time perhaps partly because it is being said in time.
 The question stands unanswered and we wait for an answer to descend upon us from the realm of meaning created by Helos, the Platonic sun.

-- This topic was modified 2 months ago by Michael James.
+- This topic was modified 4 months, 2 weeks ago by Michael R D James.